-Participation will be used for students who fall on a cutoff between two grades.
-You do not need to prove insight or passion; instead, we want to acknowledge students that remain engaged.
-We will bump up your grade if the TA's and professor know who you are (or recognize your photo), recall you showing up to stuff, and generally feel that you have been a good classmate.
-We may bump your grade down if we did not recognize your photo, or if we recall chronic tardiness or other behavior that does not contribute to an environment of learning (including persistent device usage, even in the designated areas of room).
+There is a very small chance that participation will be used for students who fall on a cutoff between two grades.
+You do not need to prove insight or passion; instead, we want to acknowledge students who remain engaged.
+Even if you are not near a cut-off, we reserve the right to lower your grade by 1/3 if we recall chronic tardiness, wanton phone usage, bad-faith usage of the regrading process, or any other behavior that is detrimental to fostering an environment of learning.